nodeca/nodeca-doc/src/documents/app-files.html.md

 └─ index.js
 ```

 **NOTE**.
-If you wish to hide some files from autoloading, stars their name with
-underscore `_`.
-If you name directory with leading `_`, it's content will be
+You can exclude files or directories from autoloading, if start its
-excluded from scan.
-That can be convenient, if you write complex models, server
+name with underscore `_`.
+That can be convenient, if you like to split one big
-methods, and others.
+file to submodules.

 Namespaces
 ----------

 We use namespaces, to separate application resources.
-Also, those can be used to
-cut loading bundled resources.
-For example users do not need admin templates and
+For example users do not
-translations.
+need admin templates and translations.

 Packages & Bundles
 ------------------

 Different types of resources are organised into `packages`.
 Each package defines
-sources locations, that should be scanned & loaded on start.
-Clientside code &
+sources locations, that should be scanned, compiled & loaded on start.
+Packages
-css are packed into bundles for effective load.
+are combined into bundles.
+You can place all packages in single bundle, or split
+to multiple ones, to optimize loading time.

 Every app has `bundle.yml` in the root, that defines all available resources and
 bundling rules.